 Hello, I'm Shelly.

 I hail from Olympia, Washington and moved to Portland, Oregon with my daughter in the early '90s to pursue studies in natural medicine.

 After providing shiatsu therapy in my private practice for over 20 years, I received my Masters in Acupuncture and Chinese medicine from the Oregon College of Oriental Medicine in 2014, when I added acupuncture to my practice.

-When I'm not with patients in my clinic, I am usually out walking my dog, painting, traveling, or hiking with my partner along the Columbia River.
+When I'm not with patients in my clinic, I am usually walking my dog, painting, traveling, or hiking with my partner along the Columbia River in Astoria, OR.

 You can read more about my journey into the healing arts below and see my credentials to the right >>

 (scroll down if viewing on your phone)